Testosterone in women: a patient’s guide

 By Dr Theodora Kalentzi

-Dr Theodora Kalentzi is a highly regarded British Menopause Society-accredited menopause specialist who possesses expertise in menopause, women's health, hormone replacement therapy, osteoporosis, testosterone treatment for women, and perimenopause.
+Dr Theodora Kalentzi is a highly regarded British Menopause Society-accredited gynaecologist specialising in menopause who possesses expertise in women's health, hormone replacement therapy, osteoporosis, testosterone treatment for women, and perimenopause.
 She is the founder of Medical Prime UK, where she practises.

 Dr Kalentzi is an eager healthcare entrepreneur, having become an Imperial Entrepreneurs Pledger at Imperial College London last year.
 Not only that, but she is also an advisory board member at The Sleep Charity and a women's healthcare advisor for the Institute of Directors Glass Ceiling Group.